RoxieAtRubrik/intro-to-rest-apis/Lesson-1.md

 ## Lesson 1-2: Authenticating Using API Explorer

 In Google Chrome, open a new tab and type `https://$cluster_address/docs/v1/playground`.
-The node IP information can be found in [Lab Topology](/lab-topology.md).

 The Rubrik RESTful API Explorer page opens.